TIBCOSoftware/js-visualize/Readme.md

 - `Build` action runs on push/pull request to any branch and makes sure that documentation build process executed successfully
-- `Deploy` action runs on push to the `master` branch. it executes documentation build process and then it executes push of the `slatedocs/buld` folder to the `gh-pages` branch which updates the public documentation if [Github pages](#github-pages) has been set up.
+- `Deploy` action runs on push to the `master` branch.
+   It executes documentation build process and then it executes push of the `slatedocs/buld` folder to the `gh-pages` branch which updates the public documentation if [Github pages](#github-pages) has been set up.